Honors College Advisory Council

 Joe B. Armes

-He currently serves on the Dallas Summer Musicals board of directors and is a member of Baylor's Endowed Scholarship Society and the Baylor Bear Foundation.
-A Life Member of the Baylor Alumni Association, Mr. Armes was selected in 2002 as an Outstanding Young Alumnus.
-In 2006, he and his wife, Kelly, received Baylor's Huckins Medallion for philanthropy.
-Mr. Armes previously served on the Baylor University Board of Regents, the Baylor Foundation Board and the Hankamer School of Business Advisory Board.
+A Life Member of the Baylor Alumni Association, Armes was selected in 2002 as an Outstanding Young Alumnus.
+In 2006, he and his wife, Kelly (BBA 1984), received Baylor's Huckins Medallion for philanthropy.
+Joe and Kelly are members of Baylor's Endowed Scholarship Society and the Baylor Bear Foundation.
+Armes previously served on the Baylor University Board of Regents, the Baylor Foundation Board, and the Hankamer School of Business Advisory Board

 He earned a BBA in 1983 and a MBA in 1984, both from Baylor.
 He also earned a JD from Southern Methodist University's School of Law in 1991, where he was an editor of the Southwestern Law Journal.

-He and his wife, Kelly (BBA '84), are members of Park Cities Baptist Church in Dallas.
-They have two children -- Annie and John.
+Joe and Kelly are members of Park Cities Baptist Church in Dallas.
+They have two children -- Annie (a Baylor freshman) and John.

 Jack Fields earned his undergraduate degree in history from Baylor in 1974, having served as Student Body President for two years and as a member of Kappa Omega Tau.
 He graduated from the Baylor School of Law in 1977 and was admitted to the Texas Bar that same year.
 Three years later, he was elected to the U.S. House of Representatives where he represented the 8th Congressional District of Texas for sixteen years (1980-1996).
 While in Congress, Fields served as a member of the House Public Works and Transportation Committee; the House Merchant Marine and Fisheries Committee; and the House Energy and Commerce Committee, where he served as Chairman of the Subcommittee on Telecommunications and Finance.